nateraluis/cv/index.md

 - **Accessibility and Mobility Analysis**
 	- Developed a methodology to measure urban accessibility in 75 Mexican cities using open data.
 	- Implemented python-based algorithms to measure urban accessibility.
-	- The findings are currently being used by national decission makers to plan better social housing.
+	- The findings are currently being used by national decision makers to plan better social housing.
 - **Air Quality During COVID-19 Pandemic Lockdown**
 	- Coordinated the development of a methodology to measure changes in air quality for Mexican cities during the COVID-19 lockdowns.
 	- Data analysis and results interpretation.